qaday123/qaday123/README.md

-I'm a d-ciple and highly d-voted to the almighty god of the letter 'd' no one can prove me otherwise all 'D' supporters are a spawn of hell and must submit themselves to be executed and sacrifice for the d-eed of our god
+I'm a d-ciple and highly d-voted to the almighty god of the letter 'd'\n no one can prove me otherwise\n all 'D' supporters are a spawn of hell and must submit themselves to be executed and sacrifice for the d-eed of our god

 d